mattkjames7/PyGCPM/README.md

 output to the terminal and the path of the data files used is passed through a C wrapper so that the Fortran code is able to find them.

+It's also worth noting that the IGRF component of the model needs updating - strange things may happen with years beyond ~2010.
+I will fix this.

 ## Installation

 Using `pip`: